 This study aimed to explore the experiences of lesbian IH and self-harming to further understand how identity and coping mechanisms are experienced by this population.
 The responses relating to self-harm were characterised by three themes, ‘The Role of Sexuality on Self-harm', which considers IH and shame, and otherness; ‘Importance of the LGBTQ+ Community’ in terms of belonging and lesbian culture and, ‘Negative Societal Perceptions’ around attention seeking, external factors and being overlooked.

 A sense of belonging and lesbian culture reflects the highly regarded social support within the LGBTQ+ community.
-The social buffering model (Cohen & Wills, 1985) suggests social support buffers ill effects of stressful events by minimising stress perception, or by facilitating healthy responses to the stressor (Cohen & Wills, 1984).
+In general, social support buffers the ill effects of stressful events (such as victimisation) by minimising stress perception (Cohen & Wills, 1984).
+LGBTQ+ youth who have low levels of social support, both familial and social, report increased loneliness and feelings of hopelessness (McConnell et al., 2015).
 This is notable in LGBTQ+ research as ‘outness’ can be a protective buffer for stressors, by providing access to social support (Beals et al., 2009; Kwon, 2013), which is identified as a significant independent mitigator of IH across sexualities (Meyer, 2013).
+The data suggests that otherness contributed to self-harming and negative mental health whereas community appeared as a protective factor from this distress.
+Therefore the data aligns with the past research on LGBTQ+ mental health.

 Furthermore, lesbian women often experience a disconnection from heteronormative culture through experiences of oppression and discrimination, so they form separate lesbian subcultures to disconnect from the societal norms they do not identify with (Russell, 2009).
 The creation of lesbian subcultures has been applied to relational-cultural theory (Miller, 1976), as subcultures increase resilience across contexts by detaching from oppressive institutions and forming healthier environments.
 Doing so promotes belonging, acceptance, and association (Russell, 2009).
 Harkless and Fowers (2005) noted that lesbians often maintain bonds with previous partners which further promotes community.
 Consequentially, lesbian subcultures often consist of individuals who have common ties with shared history, values, and struggles.
 This shared identity and intense closeness is protective from the harm faced through heteronormative culture (Harkless & Fowers, 2005).